medvedevgroup/CaPLa/README.md

 ```

 The results will be saved in a file named `CaPLa.csv` inside the specified directory.
+If that file already exists, new rsults will be appended to it.
 Each row of the file contains:

 1. Genome name